Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/uv_project.rst

    Projecting the Blender logo onto Suzanne.

 The *UV Project* Modifier acts like a slide projector.
-It emits a UV map from the negative Z-axis of a controller object (such as an :doc:`empty </modeling/empties>`), and applies it to the object as the "light" hits it.
+It emits a UV map from the negative Z axis of a controller object (such as an :doc:`empty </modeling/empties>`), and applies it to the object as the "light" hits it.
 It can optionally override the object's face texture.